HackYourFuture-CPH/node.js/week1/homework/readme.md

 ## **Meal sharing endpoints**

-You will begin working in the meal-sharing repository for this homework and continue throughout the whole node.js module.
-Each week you will build upon the endpoints, resulting with a backend setup for you future Meal-sharing website.
+You will begin working in the meal-sharing repository for this homework and continue throughout the whole Node.js module.
+Each week you will build upon the endpoints, resulting in the backend setup for you future meal sharing website.

 ### **Setup**